Backyard Builder

 Our Advice for the Overwhelmed Homeowner

-If you’re standing in your own mud pit right now, wondering where to start, here’s what we learned the hard way:
+If you’re standing in your own mud pit right now, wondering where to start, here’s what we learned the hard way over the last six months:

 1. Stop Winging It.
 We used to think plans were for people who didn't have 'vision.'
-Turns out, plans are for people who don't want to waste $400 on lumber that ends up as expensive firewood.
-Whether you use TedsWoodworking for the big structures or a specific guide for your garden, follow the instructions.
+Turns out, plans are for people who don't want to waste four hundred bucks on lumber that ends up as expensive firewood.
+Whether you use a massive library like TedsWoodworking for the big structures or a specific guide for your garden, follow the instructions.
 Your marriage will thank you.

 2. Prepare for the Soil.
 If you’re in the South like us, you aren't digging in dirt; you’re digging in masonry.
 Rent the power auger.
 Just do it.
 Don't be the guy with the manual shovel crying in the clay.
 That guy was me.
 Don't be me.